StartTunnel Documentation

-Think of it as a “virtual router in the cloud.”
-Use it for private remote access to self-hosted services, or to expose services to the public Internet without revealing your server’s IP address.
+StartTunnel is a virtual private router (VPR) — a minimal, self-hosted router that runs on a VPS instead of sitting in your house.
+Use it for private remote access to self-hosted services, or to expose services to the public Internet without revealing your home IP address.

 Installing